tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

      the dataset 'data'.
 The result is in 'data_avg'

 ### Assumptions
-The script assumes that the zip file with the data files was unzipped in the working directory.
+* The script assumes that the zip file with the data files was unzipped in the working directory.
   This means that the working directory should contain a folder 'UCI HAR Dataset'.
 If this is not the case please uncomment the three lines in the script that download and unzip the data file into the working directory.
+* The script also assumes that the dplyr packages is installed.
+If not, please install the package using install.packages("dplyr") before running the script.